Here’s How Georgetown Convinced Nike To Make A Major Concession On Workers’ Rights

 Similar scenarios have been unfolding at universities across the country.
 Last May, the University of California Berkeley switched its sponsorship from Nike to Under Armour in a 10-year agreement worth $86 million.
 One condition of the new contract was that licensees “give the University or its Licensing Agent(s) and/or NGOs free and full access to all facilities, materials, and records that may be relevant to such investigation.”
 And just a few months ago, Northeastern University allowed its licensing contract with Nike to expire until the brand commits to “timely, expeditious, and unrestricted access for the university designated monitor, the Worker’s Rights Consortium.”

-But the tide might be turning, with a major concession by Nike as part of a new deal that demonstrates the clout of university athletic systems and the impact of the protests.
-After months of negotiations, Nike and Georgetown have negotiated a new retail licensing agreement that allows the WRC formal access to collegiate licensing factories whenever there are reports of problems.
+But the tide might be turning, with a major concession by Nike as part of a new deal that demonstrates the clout of university athletic systems and the impact of student protests.
+After months of discussions, Nike and Georgetown have negotiated a new retail licensing agreement that allows the WRC formal access to collegiate licensing factories whenever there are reports of problems.
 This is a breakthrough, since student protests have often focused on Nike’s resistance to letting independent monitors enter factories.

-To settle their differences, Georgetown brought in an expert mediator, Don Edwards, CEO of the Justice and Sustainability Associates, that helped the university, Nike, and the WRC talk everything out and arrive at a new contract.
+To settle their differences, Georgetown brought in an expert mediator, Don Edwards, CEO of the Justice and Sustainability Associates, who helped the university, Nike, and the WRC talk everything out and arrive at a new contract.
 A team led by Nike’s COO, Eric Sprunk, participated in the conversation, and reported directly to CEO Mark Parker.

 “I think it’s fair to say that we weren’t in a good place collectively at the beginning of the summer,” says Hannah Jones, Nike’s chief sustainability officer and VP of Nike Innovation Accelerator, who was intimately involved with the negotiation.
 “There had been a breakdown in trust and communication.
 We had spent too much time responding to one another by letter, instead of sitting in a room together to reset and talk things out.”

 To seal the deal, Nike demanded that the WRC keep ongoing investigations confidential to give the company an opportunity to fix potential problems.
-The monitoring group also agreed to provide a list of all the brands that are making products at a given factory, rather than just calling out Nike.
+The monitoring group also agreed to continue to list of all the brands that are making products at a given factory.
 “There’s a period of time in which confidentiality is critical,” says Jones.
 “It is important that when they do talk about it in the public, to remain objective and neutral, rather than conflictual.”

 From the WRC’s perspective this is a big win.
 “We’re obviously pleased with the creation of this protocol because it gives us the access we need inside these collegiate factories,” says Scott Nova, executive director of the WRC.
 “That’s important because the WRC is the monitor that operates globally entirely independently of the brands.
 We receive no corporate funding and no governance by the brands.”

-Note: (Update: The WRC disputes some of the ways that Nike characterized the deal.
-Scott Nova, executive director of the WRC writes: “The protocol calls for us to give Nike “reasonable notice” before publication of findings, but the findings are never kept confidential from workers and their representatives, and the WRC maintains the right to publish at any point we deem necessary, without advance notice, if we conclude that violations are of great urgency.”) * This story has been updated to include more context from the WRC.